 The community of Cofan Dureno is situated along the Aguarico River, and is part of the larger Cofan indigenous group which is scattered throughout the Northeastern Ecuadorian Amazon.
 The initial project will be directly affecting 150 inhabitants belonging to 60-70 households in Cofan Dureno, but the project has the potential to expand to the neighboring communities comprised of the Secoya, Siona, Quichua and, to a lesser extent, the Huaorani.
 There are over 2000 people in the surrounding communities of 20 villages, which are home to these groups They will be indirectly affected if there is a probability for future expansion of this project.

-EWB has helped me become a community leader
+EWB has helped me become more involved with the local community.

 Use our Google calendar to view current ongoing & upcoming events.